shreyrai99/shreyrai99/README.md

 ---

+- 🚀 &nbsp; I am a passionate tech enthusiast who always looks forward to learn and acquire new skills.
 - 🔭 &nbsp; I’m  pursuing my Bachelors in Computer Science Engineering from Birla Institute of Technology,Mesra.
 - 🌱 &nbsp; Currently learning Web Development and Machine Learning.
 - 💬 &nbsp; Trying to strengthen my grip on Data Structures and Algorithms.